phunanon/Insitux/integrations/Deadline.md

 (filter odd?
 [0 1 2 3])
 ;; function
-;; Filters a vector or string by a function.
+;; Filters a vector or string by a function, optionally passing extra arguments.

 (reverse [0 1 2 3])
 ;; function